Intelectin-1

 Intelectin-1, also known as omentin or intestinal lactoferrin receptor, is an intelectin encoded in humans by the ITLN1 gene.
-Intelectin-1 functions both as a receptor for bacterial arabinogalactans and for lactoferrin.
+Intelectin-1 is a secreted protein that can bind to bacterial arabinogalactans.
+It may also interact with lactoferrin and increase its cellular uptake.

 Having conserved ligand binding site residues, both human and mouse intelectin-1 bind the exocyclic vicinal diol of carbohydrate ligands such as galactofuranose.